hollstein/cB4S2/README.md

 # cb4S2 - classical Bayesian for Sentinel-2

-**The paper was just submitted and therefore I created this repo.
-It won't work for you now - please come back after ESA Living Planet Symposium, by then it should work.**

 This software is intended to be used for the classification of clouds, cirrus, shadow, water, and clear sky pixels in [Sentinel-2 MSI](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) images.
 The software is in its infancy, but should be ready to use.
 The used approach is described in a paper submitted to MDPI remote sensing:

 *Ready-To-use Methods for the Detection of Clouds, Cirrus, Snow, Shadow, Water and Clear Sky Pixels in Sentinel-2 MSI Images, remote sensing, André Hollstein, Karl Segl, Luis Guanter, Maximilian Brell, Marta Enesco, submitted, 4/2016*